-The AirLink LX60 supports Legacy IPsec implementation (in place prior to ALEOS 4.12.0) or the new Standard IPsec implementation.
+The AirLink RV55 supports Legacy IPsec implementation (in place prior to ALEOS 4.12.0) or the new Standard IPsec implementation.
 Semtech recommends that you migrate any existing Legacy VPN implementations to the Standard version for increased features and support.
-For configuration information, see IPsec (Legacy) on page 200 and IPsec (Standard) on page 207.
+For configuration information, see IPsec (Legacy) on page 198 and IPsec (Standard) on page 205.

 The Standard implementation is fully IKEv1 and IKEv2 compliant, and supports MOBIKE when operating over IKEv2.
 Standard implementation also offers increased security through certificate-based authentication and a larger set of cryptographic algorithms than the Legacy implementation.
 You can use Standard for Host-terminated or LAN-terminated applications (see Figure 7-3).
+In addition, the Standard implementation provides the option to configure IPsec tunnels to FIPS (Federal Information Processing Standards) standards.
+For more information, see IPsec FIPS Mode on page 193.